Laksh-Shetty/Photobooth/README.md

 📸 Party Pixels – Web Photobooth
-Party Pixels is a fun, interactive web-based photobooth built with Next.js and Tailwind CSS.
+Party Pixels is a fun, interactive web-based photobooth built with Next.js, Tailwind CSS, and Framer Motion for smooth animations.

 🎉 Capture your best moments live from your webcam, customize the collage background, arrange photos vertically, and download your memories — all with a single click!